-Table 7 lists the recreation sites in Bellingham, and they are mapped on Figure 12.
+Table 8 lists the recreation sites in Bellingham.
 As the table indicates, schoolyards provide the majority of the recreation sites in Town.
 These are supplemented by the Town Common and playgrounds and ball fields at North Bellingham Playground, the Blackstone Street Fields and the High Street fields.
 There are beaches at both Jenks Reservoir and Silver Lake.